HELP IS ON HAND, ANSWERS ARE HERE.

 - Funds donated by funding partners such as corporations or foundations

 - Revenue from our Last Mile Consulting service

-- Revenue from technology sales to Kopernik supporters through our online K-Store and our flagship Tech Kiosk in Ubud, Bali, Indonesia.
+- Revenue from technology sales to Kopernik supporters through our flagship Tech Kiosk in Ubud, Bali, Indonesia.

 Where do Kopernik’s funds go?

-Our funding supports projects that connect life-changing technology with people in the last mile, including the upfront cost of the technology and the cost of distributing technology and implementing the project.
-We are completely transparent about how we spend donor funds and publish an itemised budget on each project page.
+Our funding supports projects focused on simple solutions that reduce poverty.
+We are completely transparent about how we spend donor funds and publish an itemised budget for every project we crowdfund.
 We are proud to carry the highest Guidestar acknowledgement for transparency - the Guidestar Exchange Gold seal.